kongware/scriptum/README.md

 comp(length) (sqr); // type error
 ```

-Let us have a closer look at what happens here.
+Let us have a closer look at what is happening here.
 During the application of the first function argument the type variables `b` and `c` are instantiated with and substituted by the types of the supplied function, namely `Number`.
-The same happens when passing the second argument:
+The same happens when the second argument is passed:

 ```javascript
 comp(sqr) (length) ("Curie");